If you are a woman wondering how to get rid of saddlebags on your thighs, you’re not alone.

 2) Engaging your abs and keeping your back straight, bend your knees outwards over your toes into a squat, making sure to keep your hips in line with and underneath your shoulders as you lower your body.

-3) Straighten out of the squat, sliding your right foot inwards, so it is beneath your hip, toes pointing out.
+3) Straighten out of the squat, sliding your right foot inwards, so it is positioned beneath your right hip, toes pointing out.
 Next, bend your left knee, lifting it up towards your chest, then flex your left foot, kicking it up and out to the side using controlled resistance.

 4) Bending your left knee, draw it back in front of your body, before placing your left foot on the floor and sliding your right foot out wide to your starting position.